 However, given the inherent risks associated with smoking, a housing provider may have little or no obligation to accommodate a tenant’s need to smoke when to do so would amount to undue hardship, for example, by negatively affecting the health and safety of other tenants.

-We are not currently aware of any such cases in Ontario, although in British Columbia we know of a handful of cases where tenants/condo owners have filed human rights applications for failure to eliminate second-hand smoke or to provide smoke-free housing.
+We are not currently aware of any such cases in Ontario, although in British Columbia we know of a several of cases where tenants/condo owners have filed human rights applications for failure to eliminate second-hand smoke or to provide smoke-free housing.
 One of the cases, which involved the Greater Vancouver Housing Authority, was settled before it went to a full hearing, and no further details are available.
 However, the case is important as the adjudicator denied the landlord’s application to have the tenant’s application dismissed, and determined that the tenant’s application had merit which deserved a full hearing.

 The second case involved thirteen tenants filing a discrimination complaint against Kiwanis Park Place in Crescent Beach for being exposed to other tenants’ second-hand smoke.
 More…